 Vice President, Indigenous Health & Diversity, Equity and Inclusion

-Dawn Thomas joined Island Health in the newly established position of Executive Lead, Indigenous Health in June 2020.
-Dawn is a member of the Snuneymuxw First Nation on Vancouver Island.
-Her traditional Nuu-chah-nulth name is Aa ap waa iik which loosely translates to “The one who says the right words about chiefly business.”
+Dawn Thomas joined Island Health in June 2020 as the Executive Lead, Indigenous Health.
+She is a member of the Snuneymuxw First Nation on Vancouver Island, and her traditional Nuu-chah-nulth name is Aa ap waa iik, which loosely translates to “The one who says the right words about chiefly business.”

 In her role, Dawn is responsible for enabling and facilitating system transformation and service delivery improvements that improve the wellness, health, and care needs of all Indigenous peoples across the Island Health service area including First Nations, Metis, Inuit, and non-status Indigenous peoples – both on- and off-reserve.